 As a result, Finance teams are increasingly being asked to manage several strategic

-- Making the Finance Department a communication channel
+- Making Finance a communication channel

 - Controlling costs

-- Using technology to benefit the Accounting Department
+- Using IT to support Accounting

 The end result?